• HOME

 売上高/営業利益

-Of these, we will concentrate our management resources on growth businesses, mainly in packaging-related fields such as liquid inks, pressure sensitive adhesives, and laminating adhesives. artience At the start of 2027, we had set a target of operating income of 9.0 billion yen in fiscal 2026, but we have already achieved a profit of 10.5 billion yen in fiscal 2024, which is significantly higher than our plan.
-In addition to our target India, Southeast Asia, and Turkey, this was due to the expansion of our business in Europe and the United States.
+Of these, the growth businesses deal mainly with packaging-related areas such as liquid inks, pressure sensitive adhesives, and laminating adhesives, which require concentrated investment of management resources.
+At the start of artience2027, we set a target operating profit of 9.0 billion JPY for FY2026.
+We have already achieved operating profit of 10.5 billion JPY in FY2024, significantly exceeding our target.
+One factor contributing to this achievement is that our business has expanded beyond our target markets of India, Southeast Asia, and Turkey to include Europe and the United States.

-Rather than developing the domestic business model as it is, we believe that our strategy of adapting to the needs of each region has been successful.
-In the Indian market, for example, technical services make or break customer satisfaction.
-We have a system in place that allows us to immediately rush to the scene when any problems arise during the use of our products, and we have developed local national staff who are responsible for responding to the situation.
-In Thailand, we also made a local can coatings manufacturer a subsidiary and expanded our market share by developing products that meet customer needs, which led to an improvement in our ability to procure raw materials.
-In this way, we have raised the operating income target for this business for FY2026 to 12.0 billion yen as an area where growth is expected in the future.
+We believe that our strategy of adapting our business model to the needs of each region — rather than simply replicating our domestic model — has been successful.
+For example, in the Indian market, technical services impact customer satisfaction.
+We have established a system that enables us to respond immediately to any problems that arise during product use, and have also trained local national staff to handle such situations.
+In Thailand, we have acquired a local can coating manufacturer as a subsidiary, which has expanded our market share by enabling us to develop products tailored to customer needs.
+This has also led to improved raw material procurement capabilities.
+As this is an area that is expected to continue growing in the future, we have raised the FY2026 operating profit target for this business to 12.0 billion JPY.

-On the other hand, there are still some countries that have room for growth.
-For example, in Indonesia, local companies have strong ties with each other, and it is not easy for foreign companies to enter the top of the market.
-We will address these issues with a view to forming alliances with local companies and M&A. In addition, we will focus on Africa as a new growth area.
-We already have a subsidiary in Morocco, but we will develop our business in earnest while selecting a place to expand into consideration of the vast market in Africa.
+On the other hand, there are still countries with room for growth.
+In Indonesia, for example, local companies have strong ties with each other, which makes it difficult for foreign companies to reach the top of the market.
+We will address this issue by forming alliances with local companies and considering M&A. We will also be focusing on Africa as a new growth area.
+Although we already have a subsidiary in Morocco, given the vast size of the African market, we will identify and select locations for expansion and initiate fullscale operations.

-The earnings-based business is a strong business mainly in Japan, but we believe that future demand growth will be limited due to the impact of population decline and other factors.
-For this reason, we are striving to secure profits by increasing the ratio of high-value-added products, integrating product types, reviewing raw materials, and requesting revisions to appropriate prices.
-Our steady efforts under these policies have paid off, and we have already achieved 8.1 billion yen in fiscal 2024 compared to our target of 6.7 billion yen in operating income in fiscal 2026.
-However, in Japan, prices continue to rise due to the depreciation of the yen and the increase in costs of raw material manufacturers, and further efficiency and price revisions are indispensable.
-The revised target for fiscal 2026 is 8.0 billion yen from the perspective of maintaining the current level of profit.
-For business continuity, it is essential to save labor and labor, as well as to comply with environmental regulations.
-In particular, we will aim to create smart factories at our production bases so that we can reduce the burden on workers in order to acquire human resources.
+While our stable earnings base businesses are strong mainly in Japan, we believe that future growth in demand will be limited due to factors such as population decline.
+We are therefore working to secure profits by increasing the ratio of high value-added products, integrating product types, reviewing raw materials, and requesting price adjustments to appropriate levels.
+These steady efforts have already begun to bear fruit.
+We have already achieved 8.1 billion JPY in operating profit in FY2024, surpassing the 6.7 billion JPY target set for FY2026.
+Despite this, domestic prices continue to rise due to the weak JPY and increased costs from raw material manufacturers, making it essential for us to further improve efficiency and adjust prices accordingly.
+Our revised target for FY2026 is 8.0 billion JPY, based on the view that the current profit level will be maintained.
+Ensuring business continuity will require labor and personnel reductions, as well as compliance with environmental regulations.
+In particular, at production sites, we will aim to create smart factories to reduce the burden on workers and attract more human resources.

-In the Printing & Information Business segment as a whole, operating income increased significantly from ¥2.4 billion in FY2023 to ¥4.9 billion in FY2024 due to our focus on UV-curable inks.
-This is an example of how shifting management resources to growth areas has yielded concrete results.
+In the Printing and Information business segment as a whole, operating profit increased significantly from 2.4 billion JPY in FY2023 to 4.9 billion JPY in FY2024 due to our focus on UV curing inks.
+We consider this an example of the concrete results that can be achieved by shifting management resources to growth areas.

 Classification of the main existing businesses and operating profit targets